actions/stale/README.md

 Default value: unset
 Required Permission: `issues: write`

+#### close-issue-reason

+Specify the [reason](https://github.blog/changelog/2022-05-19-the-new-github-issues-may-19th-update/) used when closing issues.
+Valid values are `completed` and `not_planned`.

+Default value: unset

 #### stale-pr-label

 The label that will be added to the pull requests when automatically marked as stale.